killhamster/drilfiction/README.md

 # Higher values allow for more similarity.
 # Setting this too low will probably prevent things from working.
 DISTANCE = 0.75
+# How many tweets to retrieve from each account when generating markov tweets.
+# Larger numbers provide a better corpus but can take longer to obtain.
+M_COUNT = 200
+# How closely do you want this to hew to sensical?
+2 is low and 4 is high.
+ORDER = 2
 # Image folder name.
 Relative to the folder where the script is.
 Do not use quotes.
 IMAGE_FOLDER = photos
 # Image probability when MODE is set to default.
 Keep in mind that this is not *real* probability,
-# as everytime tweets are not generated correctly (quite often) this parameter will be used again,
+# as every time tweets are not generated correctly (quite often) this parameter will be used again,
 # increasing the probability of posting a photo.
+IMAGE_PROB = 0.01
+# Markov tweet probability when MODE is set to default.
+Same as above, but for Markov type tweets.
-IMAGE_PROB = 0.1
+MARKOV_PROB = 0.1
 ALLOW_RTS = False

 # Available time modes: